 Additional Resources: Auction Software & More

-Auction software can help you plan and manage your charity auction event from start to finish.
-The easy-to-use web-based software recommended here provides tools to help you: manage participant registrations, list items for bid online, accept and process bids with secure payment processing, offer “buy now” options, manage sponsorship sales and promotion, and generate numerous financial reports.
+Auction software can help you plan and manage your fundraising auctions from start to finish.
+Our online software provides tools to help you: manage participant registrations, list auction categories and items for online bidding, accept and process bids with secure payment processing, manage sponsorship sales and promotion, and generate financial reports.